nfroidure/whook/README.md

  defined in the `Router.service()` registration or, eventually, the one mapped from specs.

-Debug:
-- set the 'whook.services.notfound' flag to be warn when specified service is not found.
+ Set the [debug](https://github.com/visionmedia/debug) flag to 'whook.services.*' get infos on services uses.